A passionate, hard-working guy who loves people, wine and nature

 I’m always working hard to meet the goals and I’m not giving up easily.
 I believe you have to be stubborn and that you have to believe in you and your dreams.
 I proved myself a couple of times that you can do anything you wish for.
 As long as you are patient, working hard and with passion, you can achieve anything!
 If you don’t believe me and if you need a proof I invite you to check out the story of James Lawrence (http://www.ironcowboy.co).
 This guy is just crazy and it’s just another proof of what every individual is capable of.

-I fell in love with wine around two years ago when I started vinoo.co – a digital platform to help wine lovers discover, taste and buy great local wines that you mostly can not buy in the stores.
+I fell in love with wine about 4 years ago when I started vinoo.co – a digital platform to help wine lovers discover, taste and buy great local wines that you mostly can not buy in the stores.
 It’s a kind of Airbnb for wines. vinoo app helps you discover new wines which you can order directly from the winemaker.
 And as I was building the solution with my team I fell in love with wine and winemakers stories.
-I haven’t managed to pick up any formal education in this field yet but it’s on my list (I’m planning to do WSET 2 in 2019 and WSET 3 in 2020).

 A kid from a socialist republic without a father